GCS: Generalized Cache Coherence For Efficient Synchronization: Motivation

 Consider a simple directory-based MSI protocol, where each cache line can be in one of the three permissions: \begin{itemize}[itemsep=0pt, leftmargin=*] \item \textbf{M} or modified, indicating a single cache has \emph{exclusive} read and write permissions for the cache line, \item \textbf{S} or shared, where multiple caches have \emph{shared} read permission to the cache line, and, \item \textbf{I} or invalid, \ie, the cache line is not present in any cache. \end{itemize}

 Fig.~\ref{fig:cache_coherence_example} shows an example with a single cache line at address \code{0x0A}, a cache directory, and two nodes --- $N_1$ and $N_2$.
 The cache line is initially cached at $N_2$ with \textbf{S} permission. $N_1$ then requests it with \textbf{M} permissions from the cache directory (\circled{1}).
 The directory looks up the sharer list for the cache line and contacts $N_2$, its current holder.
 Specifically, the cache directory must \emph{invalidate} the cache line at $N_2$, since $N_1$ needs exclusive access to it (\circled{2}).
-After removing the cache line from its own cache (\circled{3}), $N_2$ informs the directory (\circled{4}), which then updates the cache line's permissions to \textbf{M}, records $N_1$ as the only sharer (\circled{5}), and acknowledges $N_1$ with the cache line data (\circled{6}). $N_1$ subsequently proceeds with its access to the cache line (\circled{7}).
+After removing the cache line from its own cache (\circled{3}), $N_2$ informs the directory (\circled{4}), which then updates the cache line's permissions to \textbf{M}, records $N_1$ as the owner (\circled{5}), and acknowledges $N_1$ with the cache line data (\circled{6}). $N_1$ then accesses the cache line (\circled{7}).